AmboVent-1690-108/AmboVent/.github/pull_request_template.md

 [README.md](https://github.com/AmboVent-1690-108/AmboVent#software) for details on how)
 - [ ] I have built the code in the Arduino IDE (or with the command-line tool) and pasted the build output below
+- [ ] If I have touched *any* lines of code in the software, other than comments, I have incremented the version number string at the top of "ventilation_machine.ino" and updated the Software Changelog in the main AmboVent readme.

 **Arduino IDE build output:**